-We have not entered into any material contracts, other than contracts entered into in the ordinary course of business, for the two years immediately preceding publication of this document.
-Significant property contracts are as described in Item 4.D.
+With the exception of the PetroSteam License Agreement described in Note 4 of the Financial Statements, we have not entered into any material contracts, other than contracts entered into in the ordinary course of business, for the two years immediately preceding publication of this document.
+Significant property contracts are as described in Item 4 herein.